PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-43. John Park, Adafruit https://learn.adafruit.com/users/johnpark sends BLE sensor data from the Adafruit Clue chip, which can run the Pyloton Open Source Bike computer, to Adafruit IO with a Raspberry Pi bridge:
+43. John Park, Adafruit https://learn.adafruit.com/users/johnpark sends BLE sensor data from the Adafruit Clue chip, which can run the Pyloton Open Source Bike computer https://petergamma.org/read-out-sensor-data-from-the-adafruit-clue-pyloton/ to Adafruit IO with a Raspberry Pi bridge:

 .
 .